Skip to content

 Beyond theoretical differences on international law: Identifying common ground among states on unlawful behaviour in cyberspace

-In November 2023, BIICL has started a new project entitled 'Beyond theoretical differences on international law: Identifying common ground among states on unlawful behaviour in cyberspace'.
+In November 2023, BIICL started a new project entitled 'Beyond theoretical differences on international law: Identifying common ground among states on unlawful behaviour in cyberspace'.
 The project seeks to carry out research related to underlying normative issues that have a direct impact on the debate among states over the application of international law to state cyber operations.
-The project will attempt to move beyond theoretical disagreements over the existence and application…
+The project will attempt to move beyond theoretical disagreements over the existence and application of…

 Short Course: Cyber Operations and International Law